+Receipts for expenses

+Monthly meeting minutes

 Where you should find votes where you authorized expenses, and stock transactions.
-You may also find details about withdrawal discussions
+You may also find details about withdrawal discussions.

 Partnership Agreement

 This is where you should find your clubs Terms for Paying Withdrawals

 It may also show you what methods you have agreed are acceptable to allocate expenses

+Slide 31

 Once all your records are gathered, the information is given to the auditors.
-The audit guide includes 7 steps we recommend they do to verify your club records.
-They are:

-- Verify cash balances and number of shares of stock -start of tax year - Verify cash balances and number of shares of stock-end of tax year - Verify income received is all recorded correctly - Verify any expenses you had were recorded correctly - Verify all your stock transactions were entered correctly and that capital gains and losses are being calculated correctly - Verify member payments were entered correctly so your member accounts are being tracked correctly - Verify that any withdrawals were paid according to your club agreements and that they were recorded correctly in your records
+The audit checklist includes 7 steps we recommend they do to verify your club records.
+They are: - Verify cash balances and number of shares of stock-start of tax year - Verify cash balances and number of shares of stock-end of tax year - Verify income received is all recorded correctly - Verify any expenses you had were recorded correctly - Verify all your stock transactions were entered correctly and that capital gains and losses are being calculated correctly - Verify member payments were entered correctly so your member accounts are being tracked correctly - Verify that any withdrawals were paid according to your club agreements and that they were recorded correctly in your records.
 Next, we will go through each of these steps in more detail.
 We'll talk about why you do it, go through an example of how you do it and discuss what to do if you find any discrepancies.
+Slide 32

 First just a logistical note.
-In these unusual times, many of you are asking how you can do an audit if your auditors cannot physically get together.
-Here's an idea that my club uses.
-We upload the reports we need to compare into our Files area in bivio.
+Many clubs meet in person to complete the audit.
+Many other clubs do an audit without physically getting together.
+Here is how clubs do the audit virtually.
+They upload the reports needed to compare into the club's Files area in bivio.
 For example, you can see here that the reports needed to do each step both from the broker and from bivio have been captured into folders corresponding to the audit steps.
 With this information members can login to bivio and get the information they need to make the audit comparisons.
-We do it together using Zoom, but you could also assign a different club member to make the comparisons for each step.
-Two people could even work together over the phone using information they had gotten from your bivio site to make the comparisons.
+Auditors for the club then do the steps together using Zoom, but you could also assign a different club member to make the comparisons for each step.
+Two people could even work together over the phone using the information they got from your bivio site to make the comparisons.
+Slide 33